-Student demonstrates and understanding of how their personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves.
+• Student demonstrates and understanding of how their personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves.

-• Student demonstrates knowledge of the current theoretical and empirical k as it relates to addressing diversity in research noı vle dge k oase • Student demonstrates knowledge of the current theoretical and empirical k as it relates to addressing diversity in training - 2 vle - oase • Student demonstrates knowledge of the current theoretical and empirical k as it relates to addressing diversity in supervision 2 wle - oase • Student demonstrates knowledge of the current theoretical and empirical k as it relates to addressing diversity in consultation - 2 vle - oase • Student demonstrates the ability to integrate awareness and knowledge of cultural differences in the conduct of professional roles inc dual a and • Student demonstrates the ability to apply a framework for effective work will diversity not previously encountered 1 th - are as of • Student demonstrates the ability to work effectively with individuals whose membership, demographic characteristics, or worldviews create conflict with th f ner/ his o wn • Student demonstrates the requisite knowledge base and ability to articulate to working effectively with diverse individuals and groups e a - pproa ach • Student is able to apply this approach effectively in professional work 2 .
-P rofessional Values and Attitudes • Student behaves with integrity 1 2 3 • Student demonstrates professional deportment 1 2 3 Chudant dayalana a canac of professional identify 1 2 2
+• Student demonstrates knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in research

+• Student demonstrates knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in training

+• Student demonstrates knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in supervision

+• Student demonstrates knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in consultation

+• Student demonstrates the ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles.

+• Student demonstrates the ability to apply a framework for effective work with areas of diversity not previously encountered.

+• Student demonstrates the ability to work effectively with individuals whose group membership, demographic characteristics, or worldviews create conflict with her/his own

+• Student demonstrates the requisite knowledge base and ability to articulate an approach to working effectively with diverse individuals and groups.

+• Student is able to apply this approach effectively in professional work.

+IV.
+Professional Values and Attitudes